Weekend Reading – Best early retirement blogs in Canada edition

 Hello again readers!

-In case you missed my last roundup, the Become Your Own Advisor edition do check that out!
+In case you missed my last roundup related to retirement and semi-retirement, check out the Become Your Own Advisor edition.

 Here is some of my latest content, including posts that have triggered a good amount of discussion on this site: